| Persons Involved. Alonzo Joseph Sherman of Oscoda MI; and

 speeding drivers.
 It is like driving through Los Angeles at rush

+hour.
 3. Two times I realized I was driving on the wrong side

 of the road.
 Both times it was early in the morning in small